ogmacorp/PyAOgmaNeo/docs/hierarchy.rst

     :param inputCIs: ([IntBuffer]) list of input integer buffers representing the CSDRs of the dimensions described in the initialization
     :param learnEnabled: (boolean) whether or not to enable learning (if False, will only perform inference).
 Defaults to True
     :param reward: (float32) reward signal, if action input layers (pyaogmaneo.IODesc type set to typeAction) are present this will be used to update those to maximize reward.
 Defaults to 0.0
-    :param mimic: If true, sets the actors (action generators for reinforcement learning) to behave like regular decoders (prediction).
+    :param mimic: (boolean) If true, sets the actors (action generators for reinforcement learning) to behave like regular decoders (prediction).
 This is useful for imitation learning followed by reinforcement learning

 .. function:: Hierarchy.getNumLayers(self)